Maha Ganapathi Mahammaya Temple

-The Shirali Maha Ganapathi Mahammaya Temple is the Kuladevata Temple (family temple) of the Goud Saraswat Brahmin community.
-The temple deity is a Kuladev of the Kamaths, Bhats, Puraniks, Prabhus, Joishys, Mallyas, Kudvas and Nayak families from the Goud Saraswat Brahmin community.
-The temple is located at Shirali in the Uttar Kannada district of Karnataka state.
-It is a five-minute drive from either Bhatkal or Murdeshwar.
+The Maha Ganapathi Mahammaya Temple is a Hindu temple in Shirali in the Uttar Kannada district of Karnataka state.
+The temple is dedicated to the god Ganesha as Mahaganapati (Maha Ganapathi) and the goddess Mahamaya (Shantadurga).
+The temple is the Kuladevata Temple (family temple) of the Goud Saraswat Brahmin community.
+The temple god is a Kuladevata (family deity) of the Kamaths, Bhats, Puraniks, Prabhus, Joishys, Mallyas, Kudvas and Nayak families from the Goud Saraswat Brahmin community.
 The Temple was built about 400 years ago.
 It was renovated in 1904.

-These families are referred to as the Kulavis of the temple.
-The temple was established by devotees who migrated from Goa about 400–500 years ago.
-The presiding deities are Shri Mahaganapati (Vinayaka) and Shri Mahamaya (Shantadurga).
+History

-The deities were moved from Ella in Goa to nearby Golthi and Naveli.
-Golthi / Goltim and Naveli / Navelim are located in Divar Island, Tiswadi Taluka of Goa.
-Shri Gomanteshwar and his affiliated deities still remain in Ella in Brahmapur.
-The older temple has been destroyed.
-On account of the hostile religious policies pursued by the Portuguese rulers around 1560, the devotees left Goltim and Navelim after the temple destruction.
-Unable to take with them the idols, they invoked the ‘saanidhya’ or the presence of the deities in the silver trunk of Lord Ganesha and the mask of goddess Mahamaya.
-When they reached Bhatkal they were unable to construct a temple immediately and kept these two symbols in a shop belonging to a devotee.
+The idol of Mahaganapati (Ganesha, Vinayaka) and Mahamaya (also referred as Durgadevi and Shantadurga) were located in Ella, Tiswadi, Goa along with Gomanteshwar and its affiliates.
+During the Muslim invasion in Goa (13th century), the temple in Ella was destroyed and the idols were transferred to Goltim-Navelim (Golthi-Naveli) on Divar Island.
+Gomanteshwar and his affiliated deities still remain in Ella in Brahmapur.
+On account of the hostile religious policies pursued by the Portuguese rulers around 1560, the devotees left Goltim-Navelim after the destruction of the temple there.
+Unable to take the idols with them, they invoked the ‘saanidhya’ or the presence of the deities in the silver trunk of the elephant-headed Ganesha and the mask of Mahamaya.
+When they reached Bhatkal, they were unable to construct a temple immediately and kept the two symbols in a shop belonging to a devotee.
 Later on they constructed a temple in Shirali, a few miles north of Bhatkal, where it stands to this day.
 The deities are also called Pete Vinayaka and Shantadurga as they are located in a "pete", which means a town in Kannada.
 The temple has a unique darshan seva called, "mali".